Dynamic Variable Selection with Spike-and-Slab Process Priors: Synthetic High-Dimensional Data

 \section{Synthetic High-Dimensional Data}

-We first illustrate our dynamic variable selection procedure on a simulated example with $T=100$ observations generated from the model \eqref{model} with $p=50$ predictors.
+We first illustrate our dynamic variable selection procedure on a simulated example with $T=100$ observations generated from the model \eqref{model} with $p=50$ predictors and with $v_t=0.25$.
 The predictor values $x_{tj}$ are obtained independently from a standard normal distribution.
 Out of the $50$ predictors, $46$ never contribute to the model (predictors $x_{t5}$ through $x_{t50}$), where $\beta_{t5}^0=\beta_{t6}^0=...=\beta_{t50}^0=0$ at all times.
 The predictor $x_{t1}$ is a persisting predictor, where $\{\beta_{t1}\}_{t=1}^T$ is generated according to an $AR(1)$ process \eqref{slab_process} with $\phi_0=0$ and $\phi_1=0.98$ and where $|\beta_{t1}^0|>0.5$.
 The remaining three predictors are allowed to enter and leave the model as time progresses.
 The regression coefficients $\{\beta^0_{t2}\}_{t=1}^T,\{\beta^0_{t3}\}_{t=1}^T$ and $\{\beta^0_{t4}\}_{t=1}^T$ are again generated from an $AR(1)$ process ($\phi_0=0$ and $\phi_1=0.98$).
-However, the values are thresholded to zero whenever the absolute value of the process drops below $0.5$, creating zero-valued periods.
+However, the values are rescaled and thresholded to zero whenever the absolute value of the process drops below $0.5$, creating zero-valued periods.
 The true sparse series of coefficients are depicted in Figure \ref{fig_simul} (black lines).

 We begin with the standard DLM approach, which is equivalent to $DSS$ when the selection indicators are switched on at all times, i.e., $\gamma_{tj}=1$ for $t=0,\dots, T$ and $j=1,\dots,p$.
-The autoregressive parameters are set to the true values $\phi_0=0$ and $\phi_1=0.98$.
-Plots of the estimated trajectories of the first $6$ series (including the $4$ active ones) are in Figure \ref{fig_simul} (orange lines).
+This is equivalent to setting $\Theta=1$ in our prior. {The autoregressive parameter $\phi_1$ is assigned the prior \eqref{beta_prior} and estimated.
+We also estimate the variances $v_t$ using the discount stochastic volatility model \eqref{eq:dsvt} with $\delta=0.9$ and $n_0=d_0=10$.
+Plots of the estimated posterior mode trajectories of the first $6$ series (including the $4$ active ones) are in Figure \ref{fig_simul} (red broken lines).
 With the absence of the spike, the estimated series of coefficients cannot achieve sparsity.
 By failing to discern the coefficients as active or inactive, the state process confuses the source of the signal, distributing it across the redundant covariates.
 This results in loss of efficiency and poor recovery.